yusufatalay/Microcontroller_Driver/README.md

 Includes;
 * PIN definitions and address mappings of the board.
-* GPIO, I2C, UART HAL methods.
+* GPIO, I2C, UART Drivers